eBay Sales Statistics

 eBay Pulse is a simple eBay portal that tracks the "most" on eBay across a number of metrics.
 Among those things that can be found are the "most searched for," "most watched," and those sellers that are selling "the most."

-This can be done across the eBay category tree, meaning that whether you're a buyer interested in antiques or a seller interested in soap, you can find out what is being searched for and sold the most on eBay at any given moment for free.
+It can be done across the eBay category tree, meaning that whether you're a buyer interested in antiques or a seller interested in soap, you can find out what is being searched for and sold the most on eBay at any given moment for free.

 The other tool is called eBay Marketplace Research and is much more complete and detailed, providing a complete databank of eBay buying and selling statistics, down to quantities, dates, and individual prices.
 As a subscription service intended for medium- to high-volume eBay sellers, eBay Marketplace Research is much more advanced than eBay Pulse and provides a wider range and specificity of data about eBay as a total market.
 Among those things that can be tracked in eBay Marketplace Research are: